Reports: Philadelphia shooting suspect identified

 The suspect in the Philadelphia police standoff has been identified by multiple local news outlets.

-Citing “police sources,” the Philadelphia Inquirer said that 36-year-old Maurice Hill had been holding police at bay after having wounded six police officers in a narcotics raid earlier Wednesday.
+Citing “police sources,” the Philadelphia Inquirer said that 36-year-old Maurice Hill held police at bay for almost eight hours after having wounded six police officers in a narcotics raid Wednesday afternoon.

+The suspect, whom police still were not officially naming, surrendered peacefully shortly after midnight.

 According to the Inquirer, Hill has “a lengthy history of gun convictions and of resisting attempts to bring him to justice.”